Legends

 Eddie Biedenbach

-Eddie Biedenbach played basketball at NC State from 1965 to 1968.
-He was elected to the first-team All-ACC two times and garnered the nickname “The Pittsburgh Pickpocket” for his defensive skills.
-Biedenbach is the only player to have played under Everett Case, Press Maravich, and Norm Sloan.
-He graduated in 1968 with a degree in natural resources.
-Biedenbach has served as an assistant coach at NC State (1974 National Championship Team), Georgia, and UNC-Wilmington and was the head coach at Davidson and UNC-Asheville, where he is the winningest coach in UNC-Asheville and Big South Conference history.
+Eddie Biedenbach played basketball at NC State from 1965-1968.
+He was elected to the first All-ACC team twice and garnered the nickname “The Pittsburgh Pickpocket” for his defensive skills.
+Biedenbach graduated in 1968 with a bachelor’s degree in natural resources and is the only player to have played under Everett Case, Press Maravich, and Norm Sloan.
+Biedenbach served as an assistant coach at NC State (1974 National Championship Team), Georgia, and UNC-Wilmington.
+He was the head coach at Davidson and UNC-Asheville, where he is the winningest coach in UNC-Asheville and Big South Conference history.

 Back to Top